IonutParau/CelLua-B-Mod/README.md

 Slow Puller Cell: Puller Cell except it goes forward every other tick.
 Mover Cell: Goes forward and pushes cells infront of it aswell.
 Slow Mover Cell: Mover Cell except it goes forward every other tick.
+Trash Hole Cell: Deletes a 3x3 area around it constantly.

+####Not in subticking.
+Time Stop Cell: Makes cells next to it stop doing stuff.
+Enemy Cell: Can get hit by a single cell but after that it dissapears and the cell that hit it does too.
+Double Enemy Cell: Enemy but can get hit twice.
+Bomb Cell: Acts as an enemy but when it gets hits it explodes a 5x5 area around it.
+Mini Bomb Cell: Bomb but it explodes a 3x3 area.